Deo Surya Mandir

-Deo Surya Mandir is a Hindu temple in Bihar, India.
+Deo Sun Temple is a Hindu temple in Bihar, India.
 The temple is a solar shrine, dedicated to Surya, the sun god, for Chhath Puja.
-The temple is located in Deo Town, Aurangabad in the Indian State of Bihar.
+The temple is located in Deo Town, Aurangabad.
 The Temple is unique as it faces west, the setting sun, not the usual rising sun.
 It is considered to be one of the most sacred places for sun worshiping and Chhath Puja.

 History

 According to oral tradition, Lord Vishwakarma built the Deo Sun Temple in one night.
-An gupta era inscription dated 642 AD talks about sun worshiping, but it does not mention the Deo Sun Temple directly.
-However, some inscriptions and local oral traditions do hint at the presence of temple around the 7th or 8th century AD.
+A gupta-era inscription dated 642 CE talks about sun worshiping, but it does not mention the Deo Sun Temple directly.
+However, some inscriptions and local oral traditions do hint at the presence of temple around the 7th or 8th century CE.

 Its written history can be traced back to the pala and senua periods, with an inscription from 1437 documenting the dedication of the template by King Bhairavendra.
 The inscription also lists twelve of King Bhairavendra's ancestors and suggests that the temple exists in its present state thanks to local Hindu chieftains who recovered the temple after Muhammad bin Bakhtiyar Khalji's invasion of Bengal.
 Since most sun temples face towards the rising sun, some scholars believe that this temple could have been a Buddhist temple originally, later being destroyed by Muhammad bin Bakhtiyar Khalji, and finally being converted to a sun temple by Bhairavendra.